UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer.rst

 But "An Element *uses* a list" makes perfect sense.

 If the *is* phrase makes sense, then subclassing would makes sense.
-If the *uses* phrase makes sense, *then* you would want to subclass.
+If the *uses* phrase makes sense, *then* you would not want to subclass.

 So no -- you don't want ``Element`` to subclass from list.